cryptozeny/res-nomp/README.md

 If your pool uses zny-NOMP let us know and we will list your website here.

-### Some pools using K-NOMP or node-stratum-yescrypt-module:
+### Some pools using ZNY-NOMP or node-stratum-yescrypt-module:

 Usage